SCIInstitute/ShapeWorks/Documentation/shapeworks.md

 ## PadVolumeWithConstant

-A command line tool that pad a contant value in the x-, y-, and z-directions of a given volume.
+This tool pads a contant value in the x-, y-, and z- directions of a given volume.

+Command Name: pad

 It uses the following input arguments:
-  -inFilename               Image file to be padded.
-  -outFilename              Padded Image file.
-  -paddingSize              Number of voxels to be padded in each direction.
+  --padding = Number of voxels to be padded in each direction.
-  -paddingValue             Value to be used to fill padded voxels.
+  --value = Value to be used to fill padded voxels.

 ## ReflectVolumes